 The DNO Party forecasts the volume chargeable to each tariff component under each tariff for the charging year.
 The DNO Party forecast should be separately analysed by both: tariffs before revenue matching, and all-the-way tariffs.

 52A.
-For the purposes of the calculations described in Step 2 below, forecast volumes for the Domestic Aggregated (Related MPAN) and Non-Domestic Aggregated (Related MPAN) tariffs are added to the volumes for Domestic Aggregated and Non-Domestic Aggregated tariffs as follows:
+For the purposes of the calculations described in Step 2 below, forecast volumes for the Domestic Aggregated (Related MPAN) and Non-Domestic Aggregated (Related MPAN) tariffs are added to the volumes for Domestic Aggregated or CT and Non-Domestic Aggregated or CT tariffs as follows:

-Domestic Aggregated (Related MPAN) volumes are added to Domestic Aggregated volumes;
+Domestic Aggregated (Related MPAN) volumes are added to Domestic Aggregated or CT volumes;

-LDNO LV: Domestic (Related MPAN) volumes are added to LDNO LV: Domestic Aggregated volumes;
+LDNO LV: Domestic (Related MPAN) volumes are added to LDNO LV: Domestic Aggregated or CT volumes;

-LDNO HV: LV Domestic (Related MPAN) volumes are added to LDNO HV: LV Domestic Aggregated volumes;
+LDNO HV: LV Domestic (Related MPAN) volumes are added to LDNO HV: LV Domestic Aggregated or CT volumes;

-Non-Domestic Aggregated (Related MPAN) volumes are added to Non-Domestic Aggregated volumes.
+Non-Domestic Aggregated (Related MPAN) volumes are added to Non-Domestic Aggregated or CT volumes.

-LDNO LV: Non-Domestic (Related MPAN) volumes are added to LDNO LV: Non-Domestic Aggregated volumes; and
+LDNO LV: Non-Domestic (Related MPAN) volumes are added to LDNO LV: Non-Domestic Aggregated or CT volumes; and

-LDNO HV: Non-Domestic (Related MPAN) volumes are added to LDNO HV: Non-Domestic Aggregated volumes.
+LDNO HV: Non-Domestic (Related MPAN) volumes are added to LDNO HV: Non-Domestic Aggregated or CT volumes.

 The volume forecasts for portfolio tariffs are multiplied by the LDNO discount percentages determined in Step 4, and combined with the all-the-way volume forecasts for each end user type.
 These combined volume forecasts are used throughout Steps 2 and 3 of the methodology.